-I am a big fan of cheesecake and it’s no secret around here.
-I have a plethora of cheesecake recipes, but not a classic, easy one like this.
+I’m a big fan of cheesecake and it’s no secret around here.
+I have a ton of cheesecake recipes, but not a classic, easy one like this.
 Why?
 I don’t know, but we are fixing that today!

-This easy cheesecake recipe is as straight forward as it gets for a baked cheesecake.
-It’s the best cheesecake recipe for beginners!
-The vanilla cheesecake filling sits in a delicious vanilla wafer crust and is the perfect base for any number of toppings.
+This simple cheesecake recipe is as straightforward as it gets for a baked cheesecake.
+I daresay it’s the best recipe for beginners!
+The vanilla cheesecake filling sits in a vanilla wafer crust and is the perfect base for any number of toppings.
 In fact, one of the best things about this cheesecake is that you can make it and serve it with so many different things.
 Everyone can pick their favorite topping and everybody’s happy!